splynx/docs/files/en/dashboard/dashboard.md

 ![Screenshot](shortcuts.png)

 On this panel are provided the quick actions available in Splynx.
 The list of actions depends on the role of the account and its permissions.
-Note, when we install at least one add-on on the system, the `Install add-ons` item will be changed to `Configure modules` one. `Configure modules` action opens `Config → Integrations → Modules list` (the configuration page of all add-ons installed on system)
+Note, when we install at least one add-on on the system, the `Install add-ons` item will be changed to `Configure modules` one. `Configure modules` action opens `Config → Integrations → Modules list` (the configuration page of all add-ons installed on system).

-**Example:**
+For instance, we can navigate to `Config → Integrations → Add-ons`, find the necessary add-on and click on `Install`, but it's faster to click on `Install add-ons` action in *Shortcuts* panel.

-We can navigate to `Config → Integrations → Add-ons`, find the necessary add-on and click on `Install`, but it's faster to click on `Install add-ons` action in *Shortcuts* panel.
+With the help of [entry point](configuration/integrations/modules_list/modules_list.md) we can add on the shortcuts panel the separate action item to access the specific add-on.

 ### Live dashboard